 - Screening for Hepatitis C Virus Infection in Adults

-If you are on an employer group plan that has not yet implemented the newest women’s health care services because your plan is grandfathered under PPACA, your plan may not include the newest women’s health care services or may not pay for them at no cost to you.
-Please refer to the below Benefits for Preventive Services and Preventive Health Guidelines to see the services that apply to your plan.
+If you are on an employer group plan that is grandfathered, your plan may not have implemented the women’s health care and other services under your plan's preventive benefit.
+Please refer to the below Benefits for Preventive Services and Preventive Health Guidelines to see the services that may apply to your plan.

 If you are not sure if your employer group plan has moved to the newest preventive services, contact BCBSNE Member Services at the number on the back of your BCBSNE member ID card.